contentauth/c2pa-python/docs/intents.md

 ctx = Context.from_dict({"builder": {"intent": "edit"}})

 with Builder({}, context=ctx) as builder:
+    # The Builder reads "original.jpg" as the parent ingredient,
+    # then writes the new manifest into "edited.jpg"
     with open("original.jpg", "rb") as source, open("edited.jpg", "wb") as dest: builder.sign(signer, "image/jpeg", source, dest)
 ```